 - Fee Structure: Annual fee based on assets

 J.P.
 Morgan is the largest financial institution in the country, with an outstanding reputation for its investment and wealth management services.

 If you prefer to work with a well-known firm and are open to digital advising, J.P.
 Morgan Personal Advisors is one of our top recommendations.

 When you open a J.P.
 Morgan Personal Advisors account, you’ll receive customized advice from a team of fiduciaries acting in your best interest.

 These advisors will work to understand your finances and long-term goals, then develop a personalized financial plan for you.
 They’ll also match you with expertly-curated portfolios and manage your investments to keep you on target to reach your goals.

 Additionally, you’ll have annual check-ins with your advisor and ongoing advice when you need it.

 J.P.
 Morgan Wealth Management earned the top spot in J.D.
 Power’s 2022 U.S. Wealth Management Digital Experience Study, denoting its high customer satisfaction.

-The service comes with an annual advisory assets fee based on your assets, but the fee is waived for the first six months.
+The service comes with an annual advisory assets fee based on your assets.
 The recommended minimum investment for a JPMPA account is $25,000.